 Understanding Federal Law and Why You Need A Reliable AttorneyWe all need lawyers at some point in our lives.
 Law is a broad profession, and there are different types of lawyers out there, something that makes it hard for some to know the best one for a particular situation.
 The most common misconception about lawyers is that every lawyer can handle every type of problem in every court.

-The attorneys at Birrell Law Firm focus on criminal defense.
+The attorneys at Birrell Law Firm are reputable Minneapolis Federal Criminal Defense attorneys.
 They represent people and companies that are either being prosecuted or investigated by the government.
 They have practiced for many years in federal court.
 Crimes vary in nature, but most of the ‘toughest’ crimes, that are the hardest to beat and carry the most severe penalties, are those charged by federal agencies.
-Here, you need an experienced Minneapolis Federal Criminal Defense Attorney, like those at Birrell Law Firm, who have been tried and tested.
+When searching for an experienced federal attorney near me, look no further than Birrell Law Firm.

 What Are Federal Crimes?A lot of people are scared of being on the wrong side of the law.
 What about coming up against the United States government in a court of law?